Close

 Nurses and midwives are eligible to apply for the NIHR Integrated Clinical Academic (ICA) programme, which offers research training opportunities, and can also apply for a number of other fellowships.

 It can be difficult for registered nurses and midwives to enter academia while maintaining a clinical role.
 However, there are now growing numbers of part-time and flexible programmes of study available at most higher education institutions.
-These include as Masters in Research (MRes) and Professional Doctorate (Prof Doc) programmes tailored to suit working practices.
+These include as Masters in Research (MRes) and PhD and Professional Doctorate (Prof Doc) programmes tailored to suit working practices.

-For some registered nurses and midwives, a move into research can require a complete career change.
+For some registered nurses and midwives, a move into education and research can require a complete career change.
 However, this is changing, with an increase in joint appointments and combined clinical/academic roles, although these remain limited.
 The Incubator wholly supports a change in culture which will provide nurses and midwives with more opportunities to engage in ClinEdR.